NasKar2/truenas-upgrade-jails/README.md

 Output will be in Green if script is making a change, Yellow for information, Red if needs user input and Cyan if test mode.

-**You should Upgrade Jail Release (option 1) first if your jails are on an older release compared to the operating system.
-If not you will get a request for user input "Ignore the mismatch and continue? [y/N]: y"**

 **Does not work properly with plugins, must be a standard iocage jail**

 ### Option 1